Baking powder: Original preparations

 The formation of a brand's current baking powder may be very different from the original formula they produced, shown above.
 They may now use combinations of acids, or different acids altogether.

 As of 2010, the two main baking powder companies in the United States were Clabber Girl and Calumet.
 Calumet held about 1/3 of the American baking powder market, with Clabber Girl (which produces the Clabber Girl, Rumford, and Davis brands of baking powder, among others) dominating 2/3.
 (Davis baking powder is commonly found in the northeastern United States.)

 How much to use

 Effective baking powder foams when placed in hot water.

+Generally, one teaspoon (5 g or 1/6 oz) of baking powder is used to raise a mixture of one cup (120 g or 4oz) of flour, one cup of liquid, and one egg.